Roger Nichols (sound engineer): As author

-Roger Nichols was a pro audio columnist and gear reviewer for many years at EQ, a professional audio magazine.
+Nichols was a pro audio columnist and gear reviewer for many years at EQ, a professional audio magazine.
 He also wrote prose extensively, including material for master classroom use, which he intended to turn into a textbook on recording technique.
-He did not live to see the final publication of his works, the first of which, The Roger Nichols Recording Method, has been compiled and edited by his wife Conrad Reeder and Mike Lawson for Alfred Music Publishing, under the oversight of Alfred CEO Ron Manus, who in early 2013 stated "We are so thrilled to have the opportunity to publish Roger's work.
+He did not live to see the final publication of his works, the first of which, The Roger Nichols Recording Method, has been compiled and edited by his wife Conrad Reeder and Mike Lawson for Alfred Music Publishing, under the oversight of its CEO Ron Manus who years earlier had been Nichols' tape op in the studio.
+In early 2013, Manus stated, "We are so thrilled to have the opportunity to publish Roger's work.
 I can think of no better way to honor his memory and legacy than by making his unparalleled experience and knowledge available to the world."
-Reeder stated, "I am especially grateful to Ron Manus, Mike Lawson and the entire Alfred Publishing team for ensuring that a new generation will benefit from Roger's artistry and inventive brilliance in the recording studio by releasing The Roger Nichols Recording Method.
-Roger would also be thrilled about it, especially since Alfred CEO Ron Manus, was once his 2nd Engineer in the studio."
+Reeder envisioned that "a new generation will benefit from Roger's artistry and inventive brilliance in the recording studio by releasing" the book.

 Other activities

 Nichols lectured before numerous audiences, including as a guest lecturer for the Berklee School of Music, University of Miami, and Recording Workshop.

-Nichols was also a scuba diving instructor, an avid photographer, and an airplane pilot, and was close friends and flying buddies with singer/songwriter John Denver.
-Nichols engineered and produced albums for Denver over a nearly twenty-year period, including the 1998 children's railroad train album titled All Aboard! which earned Denver his first Grammy, awarded posthumously.
+Nichols was also a scuba diving instructor, an avid photographer, and an airplane pilot.
+He was close friends and flying buddies with singer/songwriter John Denver.
+Nichols engineered and produced albums for Denver over a nearly 20-year period, including the 1998 children's railroad train album All Aboard! which earned Denver his first Grammy Award (awarded posthumously).
 Nichols was on his way to California to fly with Denver in his new experimental Long-EZ plane when he learned of the crash in which Denver was killed.